adamnovitch/weaver-class/README.md

 At 5th level, you can make 2 attacks with your attack action.

 ### Force Blast
 At 7th level, you can create a invisible blast of magical energy as a bonus action.
 This blast has a range of 60 feet, and does 2d6 force damage.
 Roll a ranged spell attack and add your Wisdom modifier and proficiency bonus.
 On a hit, the target must make a strength saving throw of be pushed back 5 feet.
-You can spend a maximum of 2 Weave Points, and for each point spent, the damage increases by 1d6 and you can push the enemy back an additional 5 feet.
+You can spend a maximum of 2 Spell Points, and for each point spent, the damage increases by 1d6 and you can push the enemy back an additional 5 feet.
 You do not have disadvantage if an enemy is within 5 feet.

 ### Level 11 Feature